ultralytics/ultralytics/docs/en/datasets/obb/dota-v2.md

 ## Dataset Structure

-DOTA v2 exhibits a structured layout tailored for OBB object detection challenges:
+DATA v2 exhibits a structured layout tailored for OBB object detection challenges:

 - **Images**: A vast collection of high-resolution aerial images capturing diverse terrains and structures.
 - **Oriented Bounding Boxes**: Annotations in the form of rotated rectangles encapsulating objects irrespective of their orientation, ideal for capturing objects like airplanes, ships, and buildings.

 ## Applications

-DOTA v2 serves as a benchmark for training and evaluating models specifically tailored for aerial image analysis.
+DATA v2 serves as a benchmark for training and evaluating models specifically tailored for aerial image analysis.
 With the inclusion of OBB annotations, it provides a unique challenge, enabling the development of specialized object detection models that cater to aerial imagery's nuances.

 ## Dataset YAML

 Typically, datasets incorporate a YAML (Yet Another Markup Language) file detailing the dataset's configuration.
-For DOTA v2, a hypothetical `DOTAv2.yaml` could be used.
+For DATA v2, a hypothetical `DOTAv2.yaml` could be used.
 For accurate paths and configurations, it's vital to consult the dataset's official repository or documentation.

 !!!
 Example "DOTAv2.yaml"